Title

 A presidential decree grants the Postmaster General the authority to regulate and control private express and messenger delivery service firms in the Philippines, ensuring the systematic supervision and security of mailable matter for the benefit of the public.

-No, a person or his employee delivering any article owned by him is not conducting an express and/or messenger delivery service within the context of the decree.
+No. The decree states that delivering an article owned by the person is not conducting an express and/or messenger delivery service within the context of the law (Sec.
+3).

 Analyze Cases Smarter, Faster